Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

-} where $\theta^{*}$ is the angle between the momentum direction of the charged lepton from the $W$-decay in the $W$-rest frame and the $W$-momentum direction in the $t$-quark rest frame.
-In FIG.~\ref{fig:angDistribution} we plot our results for the $\cos{\theta^{*}}$ angular distribution up to NNNLO in QCD, confined to the window $\pi/4 < \theta^{*} < 3\pi/4$ for a better display.
+} where $\theta^{*}$ is the angle between the momentum of the charged lepton from the $W$-decay in $W$-rest frame and the $W$-momentum in $t$-rest frame. \NOdisplay{ In FIG.~\ref{fig:angDistribution} we plot our results for the $\cos{\theta^{*}}$ angular distribution up to NNNLO in QCD, confined to the window $\pi/4 < \theta^{*} < 3\pi/4$ for a better display.

 For reducing measurement uncertainties when extracting results on $\HFs$, ref.~\cite{Aguilar-Saavedra:2006qvv} suggested a generalized angular asymmetry based on this $\cos{\theta^{*}}$ distribution, {